tariqsheikhsw/CiscoDNACenter/README.md

 🔘 QX - How do you launch the Auto Packet Analyzer feature to troubleshoot client onboarding issues?

-    x.Open Intelligent Capture on Client 360 view, choose an anomaly event that is labeled with a PCAP icon.
+   [✔️]Open Intelligent Capture on Client 360 view, choose an anomaly event that is labeled with a PCAP icon.

     Open Intelligent Capture on the Client 360 view and use the Wireless Packet Application Analysis dashlet.